SpooshDoosh/Milestone-Project-1-DUrban-Fitness/README.md

     * I want to be able to contact the company with a general enquiry or for more information about membership.
     * I want to be able to see membership options without having to contact someone.

+  * Site Owner Goals:
+    * I want the company to be easily found using search engines.
+    * I want to bring attention the who we are and what we do.
+    * I want site visitors to the site to be able to easily locate the company as well as the contact details easily from the website.
+    * I want site visitors to be able to directly contact the company through the website.

 * ## Strategy
   * Is to attract new potential customers to the company, to provide them with information of our services and to provide a point of contact.
 This is to increase awareness and income.